chrisdotgrubb/calcifer-project2/README.md

 # Customers

 The _Customer_ model is used to store information about _customers_.
-It stores name, phone number, email, and the communicaton preferences of a customer, but can easily be expanded to include more information if necessary.
+It stores name, phone number, email, and the communication preferences of a customer, but can easily be expanded to include more information if necessary.
 It also stores the _customer_'s _cars_ as an embedded model.

 ## Routes